 For years I simply rinsed or toasted my buckwheat before cooking it.

 These days, however, I pre-soak before using.
-That's because it is believed that it helps to make your grains more digestible and lessens the amount of phytic acid which can block some nutrients.
+That's because it's believed to help make your grains more digestible.
+In my experience, this is true.

 To pre-soak, add buckwheat to a bowl with 3-4 times the amount of water.
 Let soak overnight, or at least 6 hours.
 You'll notice when soaking buckwheat that it gets sort of...goopy.
 Just place in a colander and rinse under running water, stirring occasionally, until most of the "goopiness" is gone.